wp-plugins/yourchannel/readme.txt

 **What it'll display :**

-* Banner image.
-* Profile picture and username.
+* Banner image, profile picture and username.
 * Total videos and views.
 * Uploads (sorted by views.)
 * Playlists (lists videos on that playlist on click).